cynthia-obojememe/aws-bootcamp-cruddur-2023/journal/week2.md

 ## #2 AWS XRAY SETUP

--- To get started, Run the AWS xray via the terminal using the below command.
+-- Run the AWS xray via the terminal using the below command to get started.
 ```
 pip install aws-xray-sdk